Likes and Dislikes ESL Games, Activities and Worksheets

 ESL Likes and Dislikes Game - Speaking: Impromptu Speech, Communicative Practice - Group Work - Upper-intermediate (B2) - 35 minutes

 Here is a fun preferences game to get your students talking about their likes and dislikes.
-In two teams, students take it in turns to pick up a card and talk for one minute about the like or dislike topic on the card.
-If the student manages to do this without stopping, they score a point for their team.
-If the student stops talking before their time is up, a student from the other team can challenge and continue for the rest of the minute.
-If the student from the challenging team keeps talking for the remainder of the minute, they score the point for their team.
+In competing teams of two, students take turns picking up a card and talking about the like or dislike topic on the card using the corresponding phrase for likes or dislikes.
+If the student manages to do this without stopping or making a mistake with the phrase, they score a point for their team.
+If the student stops talking or makes a mistake, a student from the other team challenges the player and continues for the rest of the minute.
+If the student from the challenging team is successful, they score a point for their team.
 The team with the most points at the end of the game wins.

 Talk for a Minute Preview